tHE REALITY WE LIVE IN

 AURA will notify law enforcement and other first responders of an emergency in progress.
-The app will show each shot that has been fired in realtime allowing first responders to have a set of eyes on the shooter with every shot taken.
+The app will show each shot fired in realtime, allowing first responders to have a set of eyes on the shooter with every shot taken.

 PROGRESS TO SAVE LIVES

-Improving the response time of law enforcement and first responders will save the lives of more children, maybe even yours.
+Improving the response time of law enforcement and first responders will save more children's lives, maybe even yours.